In this blog post, learn JCMD command-line utility with examples.

 - How to generate a thread dump for a java process using Thread. print

-- how to enable garbage collection run from the command line using GC.run
+- how to enable garbage collection to run from the command line using GC.run

 - How to manage remote management agent using ManagementAgent.stop/start/start_local